neogeny/TatSu/docs/syntax.rst

 -  An object, when ModelBuilderSemantics is used
 -  None

-See the *Abstract Syntax Trees* and *Building Models* sections for more details.
+See the `Abstract Syntax Trees`_ and `Building Models`_ sections for more details.

+.. _Abstract Syntax Trees: ast.html
+.. _Building Models: models.html

 Expressions
 ~~~~~~~~~~~